German rights activist Peter Steudtner acquitted of terror-related charges in Turkey | DW | 03.07.2020

 The verdict came three years after Peter Steudtner and 10 other human rights activists were arrested in Turkey on terrorism-related charges.
 Four others in the case were handed jail terms.

-A court in Istanbul acquitted seven human rights activists accused of terrorism-related charges on Friday, including German rights activist Peter Steudtner.
+A court in Istanbul acquitted seven human rights activists accused of terrorism-related charges on Friday, including German rights activist Peter Steudtner, but jailed others.

 German citizen Steudtner and Swedish national Ali Gharavi were acquitted of all charges, although four other rights activists were handed jail sentences.

-Amnesty International's former Turkey head Taner Kilic was sentenced to six years and three months for allegedly being a member of a terrorist organization.
+Amnesty International's former Turkey chair Taner Kilic was sentenced to six years and three months for allegedly being a member of a terrorist organization.

+And Idil Eser, former Amnesty Turkey director, was sentenced to one year and 13 months for "helping a terrorist organisation."

 The Turkish government had accused the activists of "aiding and arming terrorist organizations" through civil society actions in Turkey, as well as being members of the outlawed Kurdistan Workers' Party (PKK) and the Gulen movement.